 image

 Incubator

-Within the emerging Life Science District, a new incubator at 3160 Porter Drive accelerates innovative life science start-ups that spin out of the University’s academic labs.
-The incubator is the central location for Stanford faculty to commercialize their R&D.
+Within the Research Park’s emerging Life Science District, the new Alexandria Center for Life Science incubator accelerates innovative life science start-ups that spin out of the University’s academic labs.
+It serves as the primary location for Stanford faculty to commercialize their R&D.

+image